-Here are just a few examples of how employees can use their leftover FSA dollars before the deadline:
+Here are just a few examples of what to do with leftover FSA money and how employees can use their leftover FSA dollars before the deadline:

 At-home COVID-19 tests: If getting an in-person COVID-19 test isn't an option or you prefer to stay in quarantine, at-home COVID-19 test kits are FSA eligible.

 Nursing supplies: New mothers, pregnant women, or those who plan on becoming pregnant can breast pumps and supplies.